Braid group action and quasi-split affine $\imath$quantum groups I: Introduction

 \end{customthm} If we set all the summands involving $C$ to zero in the above relations, the above presentation is essentially reduced to the Drinfeld presentation for half of $\tU(\sll_3)$.
 Theorem~\ref{thm:B} admits a generating function reformulation in terms of $\bB_{i}(z)$, $\bTH_{i}(z)$, $\bH_i(z)$ $(i=1,2)$ and $\bDel(z)$ from \eqref{eq:Genfun}; see Theorem~\ref{thm:DrqsA1}.

 Denoting by $\tUiD$ the $\Q(v)$-algebra with generators and relations given in Theorem~\ref{thm:B}, we are reduced to establish an algebra isomorphism $\Phi: \tUiD \longrightarrow\tUi$, which matches generators in the same notations (for $\tUi$ they stand for the root vectors).
+Assume that $\Phi$ is a homomorphism for now.
 One shows that $\Phi$ is surjective by checking all generators of $\tUi$ lie in the image of $\Phi$.
-The injectivity is reduced by some filtration argument to the corresponding isomorphism for Drinfeld presentation of $\widehat\sll_3$.
+The $\imath$quantum group $\tUi$ is a filtered algebra with its associated graded algebra isomorphic to $ \U^- \otimes \Q(v)[\K_i^{\pm 1} \mid i\in \I]$; see Proposition \ref{prop:graded}.
+The injectivity of $\Phi$ is then reduced by some filtration arguments to the corresponding isomorphism for the Drinfeld presentation of $\widehat\sll_3$.

 It remains to show that $\Phi$ is a homomorphism, which is the most involved part of the proof, i.e., to verify all the relations stated in Theorem~\ref{thm:B} are satisfied by the root vectors in $\tUi$.
 As explained in \S\ref{subsec:strategy}, the overall strategy of the verification of the relations is an inductive argument which goes like a big spiral.
 The earlier approaches in \cite{Da93, BK20} for affine quantum group $\tU(\widehat\sll_2)$ and q-Onsager algebra $\tUi(\widehat\sll_2)$ have provided us a helpful roadmap but we have to deal with additional complexity of affine rank two.
 It is worth noting that some crucial proofs here follow more closely the approach in \cite{Z21} (instead of \cite{LW21b}), especially in establishing the relation \eqref{R3} and the Serre relation \eqref{R6}.
-Along the way, we establish the $\TT_{\bome}$-invariance of $\TH_{i,n}$.
+Along the way, we establish the $\TT_{\bome}$-invariance of $\TH_{i,n}$ below, which is intimately related to the commutativity among $\TH_{i,n}$, for all $i=1,2$ and $n\ge 1$.

 \begin{customthm} {\bf C} [Theorem~\ref{thm:fix1}] We have

 \end{customthm}